microsoft/hlsl-specs/proposals/0013-expanded-comparison-sampling.md

 #### Runtime information

+`ExtendedComparisonSampling` is a new feature info flag added to SFI0.
-A shader flag indicating usage of `SampleCmpBias` or `SampleCmpGrad` to indicate that the shader requires the presence of a capability bit indicating support.
+It indicates that the shadermakes use of `SampleCmpBias` or `SampleCmpGrad`.
+This indicates to the runtime that that the shader requires the presence of the corresponding capability bit (described below) indicating support.

 #### Device Capability